richardschoen/iforgit/knowledge/github_remote_ssh_connect_to_repository.md

 ## Scenario 2 - Connecting an existing Local IFS Repository to GitHub
 These are the steps to connect an existing local IFS based repository to a GitHub site and push the existing contents and Git history.

-This assumes your local Git repository was created before the remote repository.
+This assumes your local Git repository was created before the remote repository and has change commit history.

 Log on to an IBM i 5250 session.
 You can also probably use an SSH session if desired.